Aishwarya206/MovieReview_PositiveorNegative/README.md

 Objective:
 To predict whether the movie review entered by the user is a positive review or a negative review.

+Procedure:
+Used flask for interface and deployed on Heroku.

+Data Source link:

 Output screenshots:

 1. User will first enter the movie review in the home screen.